Hundreds weep for Darcey FreemanArticle from: Font

 of Darcey Freeman accused the court system of failing their family.

-Darcey, 4, died after plunging almost 60 metres from
+4, died after plunging almost

 the bridge in Melbourne last week.
 Her father Arthur Phillip Freeman is